-Compared to the rest of the Jersey City market, the Historic Downtown submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Jersey City market, the Historic Downtown submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 4 listings have been listed, which means leases might be leasing quickly.
+In the last 90 days, 36 listings have come on the market, which means office spaces are probably going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-About 25% of the available space in the Historic Downtown are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 6% of the available space in the Historic Downtown are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,800 sqft.
-Most properties in this region are close to 19 stories.
-Most buildings in this region were built in 1980 and are Class B.
+The standard measurement for office space in this area is around 1,000 sqft.
+Most buildings in this market are close to 4 floors.
+Most buildings in this region were built in 1980 and are Class C.